mc1017/Music-Synthesiser/readme.md

 The total CPU utilization was quantified using the following formula for rate monotonic scheduling:

-CPU Utilization (%) = (Execution Time / Total Time) * 100
+`CPU Utilization (%) = (Execution Time / Total Time) * 100`

-Since the total L
+The LCM of all tasks is found to be close to 100ms.
+Thus, the tasks will run at a period of 100ms.

-where Ci is the worst-case execution time of task i, and Ti is the task's period.
-The calculated CPU utilization is X%.
+Since the total execution time is 81.2314 ms for a period of 100ms, based on the formula above, the CPU utilisation is 81.2314%

-Shared Data Structures and Synchronization

-The system uses the following shared data structures:

-Shared Data Structure 1: Description of Shared Data Structure 1 Synchronization method used: Mutex locks
-Shared Data Structure 2: Description of Shared Data Structure 2 Synchronization method used: Semaphores
-These synchronization methods guarantee safe access to the shared data structures and prevent data corruption and race conditions.

-Inter-Task Blocking and Deadlock Analysis

-An analysis of inter-task blocking dependencies was conducted to identify any possibility of deadlock.
-The system uses the following resources:

-Resource 1: Description of Resource 1
-Resource 2: Description of Resource 2
-The tasks follow a strict order when acquiring and releasing resources, which prevents circular wait and eliminates the possibility of deadlock.

 ### Shared Data Structures